matsilv/knowledge-injection-dnn/README.md

     --validation-size 0 --patience 10 --lmbd 1`
     You can compute the random assigner feasibility adding the `--rnd`.
 You can assist both the loaded model and the random assigner using the `--use-prop` flag.
+    Test results are saved in a subdirectory of `plots`.

 5) Generate the solutions starting from an empty partial solutions.
     1. Generate `n` empty partial solutions: